A Word from the Owner

 Stephanee Killen

-Additional experience in the industry includes work for the National Educational Service and F&W Publications; website design, book design, publishing consultations, and the creation of a comprehensive knowledge base for ebook publishing.
+Additional experience in the industry includes work for the National Educational Service and website design.
+Stephanee specializes in providing comprehensive publishing consultations, copyediting, custom book design, and acting as an author advocate.